1. Home

 Once the image processing is complete, the camera's processor compresses the image and saves it in a file format such as JPEG or RAW.
 The image can then be stored on a memory card or transferred to a computer or other devices for further editing or sharing.

-Understanding how camera sensors work provides insights into the technical aspects of photography and helps you make informed decisions when selecting a camera.
+Understanding how camera sensors work provides insights into the technical aspects of photography and helps you make informed decisions when selecting a smartphone or a digital camera.
 It also allows you to optimize settings and techniques to capture better images.
 Keep in mind that camera sensor technology is continuously evolving, with advancements in resolution, dynamic range, low-light performance, and other features.
 Stay updated with the latest developments to take full advantage of the capabilities of modern camera sensors.

 0